-- Demand planning: With an intelligent planning system, high-tech manufacturers can create optimal SKU-based demand plans and forecasts that take into account historical data, market intelligence, real-time information on customer orders and material availability, and other factors.
+- Demand planning: With an intelligent planning system, high-tech manufacturers can create optimal SKU-based demand plans and forecasts that consider historical data, market intelligence, real-time information on customer orders and material availability, and other factors.

 - Scenario analysis: With an optimization solution, high-tech manufacturing firms can conduct “what-if” analysis to compare various scenarios against a base scenario to determine their impact on their company’s KPIs – so they that can make the best business decisions.

-- Sales & operations planning (S&OP): An algorithmic planning solution enables high-tech manufacturers to automatically generate integrated, optimal tactical plans that take into account machine and workforce capacity, material requirements, and other constraints.
+- Sales & operations planning (S&OP): An algorithmic planning solution enables high-tech manufacturers to automatically generate integrated, optimal tactical plans that consider machine and workforce capacity, material requirements, and other constraints.

 - Detailed scheduling: An algorithm-based solution gives high-tech manufacturers the capability to instantly produce detailed weekly production schedules (months in advance) that optimize their utilization of their sophisticated machinery, specialized workforce, and costly components and orchestrate the hundreds of thousands of operations involved in the high-tech manufacturing process.